ara3d/bim-open-geometry/README.md

 IFC is very comprehensive, complex, and inefficient.
 IFC is not GPU friendly.
 The geometric representation of IFC elements requires powerful libraries to do sophisticated post-processing before it can be converted into a format that can be rendered.

+BIM Open Geometry represents the geometric data in a GPU friendly format that can be loaded onto the GPU and rendered with almost no pre-processing, making it several orders of magnitude faster to make changes and re-render.